Education & Public Policy

 Child Sexual Abuse Image Offenders Fact Sheet

-Through research, education, and shared learning MnATSA and its parent organization,ATSA, promote evidence-based practice, public policy, and community strategies that lead to the effective assessment, treatment, and management of individuals who have sexually abused or are at risk to sexually abuse.
+Through research, education, and shared learning, MnATSA and its parent organization, ATSA, promote evidence-based practices, public policy, and community strategies for the effective assessment, treatment, and management of individuals who have sexually abused or are at risk of sexual abuse.

 Residency Restrictions for Sexual Offenders (Informational Paper)

-Is Sex Offender Treatment Effective (Informational Paper)?
+Is Sex Offender Treatment Effective?
+(Informational Paper)